uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * NEW:     Added notice for deprecating PHP 5.2
 * NEW:     Option to display child gallery and album descriptions when viewing albums
 * Changed: ATP preview images are smaller with tighter margins to show more images
-* Changed: Content of Upgrade to Pro WordPress gallery plugin page
+* Changed: Content of WordPress gallery plugin Upgrade to Pro page
-* Changed: New NextGEN Overview page
+* Changed: New Gallery plugin Overview page
 * Changed: Replicate gallery name sanitation of NG legacy for gallery paths
 * Fixed:   Resolved all found PHP warnings/notices/deprecations and strict errors
 * Fixed:   Compatibility on Windows servers with network mounted document roots
 * Fixed:   Ensure EXIF meta data is loaded from the appropriate exif_data array instead of exif_array
-* Fixed:   Gallery Settings toggle not functioning in all cases
+* Fixed:   Gallery Settings toggle not functioning
 * Fixed:   Uploading breaking when thumbnail or image resizing fails due to lack of specific format support for image libraries
 * Fixed:   Warning generated in nggallery.php checking useMediaRSS option